SEMOSS/documentation/streamlit/streamlit.md

 ## Change 3 ##
 st.title("💬 Chatbot")
-# Change the display reference from OpenAI LLM to CFG AI Server
+# Change the display reference from OpenAI LLM to SEMOSS Server
-st.caption("🚀 A streamlit chatbot powered by CFG AI Server")
+st.caption("🚀 A streamlit chatbot powered by SEMOSS Server")

 # Remove OpenAI secret and add additional inputs in the side bar menu
 with st.sidebar: